maratai/craftery/fiber_arts/spinning_wheels.md

 ![Athena Capricorn (left) next to Pocket Wheel (right)](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-01-12-athena-vs-pocket.jpg?raw=true)\
 Size comparison: Athena Capricorn (left), Pocket Wheel (right).

 Double-treadle travel spinning wheel, Scotch tension.
 I have a lovely secondhand example and am on the waiting list for a new one (before I found the secondhand one).
 Extremely portable, comfortable to spin on.
 The treadling action is *incredibly* responsive, possibly too much so if you treadle more heavily.
 This doesn't get up to a very fast ratio, but I managed to teach myself spinning cotton on an Ashford Traveller stuck at 6:1 for Reasons, so this feels luxurious!
-Also, the lightness of the treadling action means that treadling like the wind is absolutely doable.
+Also, the lightness of the treadling action means that treadling like the wind for fine spinning is absolutely doable.

-This is extremely lightweight and portable, but if you have longer legs or a wider stance (or wear dresses/skirts often), try before buying, I'm 5'4" with stubby legs and *very knock-kneed*, and I find that even after adjusting the height of my bench (it's a cheap but sturdy $40 stage piano bench from Yamaha IIRC), I have to splay my legs for comfortable spinning.
+This is extremely lightweight and portable, but if you have longer legs or a wider stance (or wear dresses/skirts often), try before buying, I'm 5'4" with stubby legs and *very knock-kneed*, and I find that even after adjusting the height of my bench (it's a cheap but sturdy $40 stage piano bench from Yamaha IIRC), I have to splay my legs a little for comfortable spinning.

-Right now what I enjoy spinning on this is cotton, ramie, lotus silk, mulberry silk.
+Right now what I enjoy spinning on this is cotton, ramie, lotus silk, mulberry silk, tussah silk.

+If I could *only* keep one spinning wheel, this would be it (with the Spinolution Mach III as runner-up).
+The combination of how lovely this is to spin on, its small size/footprint, low weight, and clever design make it a delight.
+That said, I love my wheels!

 - Weight: 8 lbs.
 - Ratios: 3.5:1 to 10.5, continuous.